energietransitie/needforheat-living-room-module-firmware/README.md

   * send measurements via ESP-NOW to the gateway;
   * supports modem-, light- and deepsleep;
 * as a full-blown Twomes measurement device
-  * Wi-Fi provisioning using BLE;
   * secure uploading of measurements to the API;
+  * and all other features of a [full-blown Twomes measurement device](https://github.com/energietransitie/twomes-generic-esp-firmware/blob/main/README.md).

 To-do:
-* minor fixes for the CO₂ measurement device
+* report measurement values for temperature and relative humidity as proper float values.

 ## Status
 Project is: _in progress_